 Microbiological Contaminants: Bacteria in the Total Coliform group are naturally present in the environment and are not necessarily harmful.
 We test for this group of bacteria because their presence indicate that conditions are right for the presence of more harmful microorganisms.
 The City of Worcester monitors for microbiological contaminants by collecting a minimum of 149 water samples in the City each month.
-Monitoring locations are approved by the Massachusetts Department of Environmental Protection (MassDEP) and are spread throughout the City so that the water being tested is truly representative of that water flowing from consumers' taps.
-A total of 1,803 samples were collected and analyzed for Total Coliform Bacteria in 2017.
+Monitoring locations are approved by the Massachusetts Department of Environmental Protection (MassDEP) and are spread throughout the City to ensure that the water being tested is truly representative of the water flowing from consumers' taps.
+A total of 2116 samples were collected and analyzed for Total Coliform Bacteria in 2020.

 Compliance with the MCL for Microbiological Contaminants is having no E.coli-positive samples and no treatment technique violations necessitating a sanitary assessment.
 Compliance with the MCL for E.coli still requires routine sample collection and monitoring of Total Coliform Bacteria and each coliform-positive sample is analyzed to determine if E. coli is present.
-In 2017 there were NO Fecal Coliform, NO E. coli found in Worcester's water and NO sanitary assessments were required.
+In 2020 there were NO E. coli found in Worcester's water and NO sanitary assessments were required.

-Micr obial Contaminants (Distribu ition System)) Bacteria Total # Positive MCL MCLG Possible Sources Violation E. coli 0 positive Determined upon additional repeat testing 0 positive Human and animal fecal waste No
+Microbial Contaminants (Distribution System) Bacteria Total # Positive MCL MCLG Possible Sources Violation E. coli 0 positive Determined upon additional repeat testing 0 positive Human and animal fecal waste No